f5devcentral/f5-agility-labs-dns/docs/class1/module7/module7.rst

 #.
 Re-enable interfaces on dns.siteb, disable interfaces on dns.sitea.
    Observe statistics on dns.siteb and make sure DNS requests are still resolving.

-   TMSH command to run on only dns.siteb:
+   .. admonition:: TMSH - run on only dns.siteb

-   .. admonition:: TMSH

       tmsh modify net interface all enabled